openhab/openhab-docker/README.md

 ## Executing shell scripts before openHAB is started

-It is sometimes useful to run shell scripts after the "userdata" directory is created, but before karaf itself is launched.
+It is sometimes useful to run shell scripts after the "userdata" directory is created, but before Karaf itself is launched.
 One such case is creating SSH host keys, and allowing access to the system from the outside via SSH.
 Exemplary scripts can be found in the [contrib](https://github.com/openhab/openhab-docker/tree/master/contrib) directory